 top of page

-While still researching and writing about the lives of these Circleville men, Ms. Wright's interest moved to the telling the organizational history of the Ohio District Council of Pentecostal Churches of the Pentecostal Assemblies of the World, Inc. The vast amount of information is divided into three volumes which focus on history, growth and grace respectfully.
+While still researching and writing about the lives of these Circleville men, Ms. Wright's interest moved to the telling the organizational history of the Ohio District Council of Pentecostal Churches of the Pentecostal Assemblies of the World, Inc. The information is divided into three volumes which focus on history, growth and grace respectfully.

 Books, in various stages of writing, are about Circleville families: Dades, Daltons, Dickersons.
 A book about the African American religious community in Circleville is planned.
-Research and outlines are done for books with topics on faith, words we speak and women of color. it is hopde something will interest you to purchase one or all DLWbooks.
+Research and outlines are done for books with topics on faith, words we speak and women of color. it is hoped something will interest you to purchase one or all DLWbooks.

 INTRODUCTION